 Save yourself time and skip parboiling!
 You just need to season the raw potatoes and air fry.

 Soaking potatoes in cold water helps release starches and achieve a crispy texture when roasted or air fried.
+(I do this when I make my air fryer potato slices with russet potatoes).
 Since red potatoes are waxy and low in starch, there is no need to soak them for this recipe.
-Even if you’re using a more starchy Yukon gold, I would skip soaking them.
+Even if you're using a more starchy Yukon gold, I would skip soaking them.

 Air Fryer Baby Potatoes (Just 4 Ingredients!)